Luna Nera

-Luna Nera (English: Black Moon) is an Italian historical fantasy streaming television series created by Francesca Manieri, Laura Paolucci and Tiziana Triana and starring Nina Fotaras, Giorgio Belli, Gloria Carovana and Giandomenico Cupaiuolo.
+Luna Nera (English: Black Moon) is an Italian historical fantasy television series created by Francesca Manieri, Laura Paolucci and Tiziana Triana, starring Nina Fotaras, Giorgio Belli, Gloria Carovana and Giandomenico Cupaiuolo.

 The plot takes place in the 17th-century in Serra, a fictitional village near Rome, and revolves around women who are accused of being witches, who defend themselves and fight back.
 It is based on the trilogy of novels Le città perdute by Tiziana Triana.